 The European Commission is considering the establishment of an EU-wide digital access platform – the EU Single Access Point (ESAP) – where companies’ financial and non-financial information could be accessed free of charge by the public.
 Robeco sees the ESAP as a good opportunity to address the missing sustainability data required under the Taxonomy and other existing and forthcoming legislation, such as the Sustainable Finance Disclosure Regulation and the Non-Financial Reporting Directive.

 There still is a long way to go before we are able to judge the successful adoption of the Taxonomy.
-In the near term, all eyes are set on the first round of disclosures due in 2022.
+In the near term, all eyes are set on the first round of Level II disclosures due in 2023.
 Preliminary research shows us that most funds will likely report low levels of Taxonomy alignment.

 Research commissioned by the German Ministry of the Environment, Nature Conservation and Nuclear Safety assessed the alignment of European companies traded in the STOXX 50, CAC 40 and DAX 30 indices.
 It found that less than 30% of the revenue within these indices come from activities covered by the Taxonomy, and less than 2% fully met the technical criteria.